-The addition of loss-absorbing debt as a component of capital requirements, the regulatory requirements to maintain minimum TLAC at the UBS AG Group's holding company and at subsidiaries, as well as the power of resolution authorities to bail in TLAC instruments and other debt obligations, and uncertainty as to how such powers will be exercised, caused and may still cause further increase of the UBS AG Group's cost of funding, and could potentially increase the total amount of funding required, in the absence of other changes in its business.
+The addition of loss-absorbing debt as a component of capital requirements, the regulatory requirements to maintain minimum TLAC at UBS AG and at subsidiaries, as well as the power of resolution authorities to bail in TLAC instruments and other debt obligations, and uncertainty as to how such powers will be exercised, caused and may still cause further increase of the UBS AG Group's cost of funding, and could potentially increase the total amount of funding required, in the absence of other changes in its business.

 Reductions in the UBS AG Group's credit ratings may adversely affect the market value of the securities and other obligations and increase its funding costs, in particular with regard to funding from wholesale unsecured sources, and could affect the availability of certain kinds of funding.
 In addition, as experienced in connection with Moody's downgrade of UBS AG's long-term debt rating in June 2012, rating downgrades can require UBS AG to post additional collateral or make additional cash payments under trading agreements.
 UBS AG's credit ratings, together with its capital strength and reputation, also contribute to maintaining client and counterparty confidence, and it is possible that rating changes could influence the performance of some of UBS AG's businesses.
+The acquisition of the Credit Suisse Group has elevated these risks and may cause these risks to intensify.
+Upon the close the acquisition of Credit Suisse Group AG by UBS Group AG in June 2023, Fitch Ratings downgraded the Long-Term Issuer Default Ratings (IDRs) of UBS AG to 'A+' from 'AA-'.
+Fitch also upgraded Credit Suisse AG's Long-Term IDR to 'A+' from 'BBB+'.

 The requirement to maintain a liquidity coverage ratio of high-quality liquid assets to estimated stressed short-term net cash outflows, and other similar liquidity and funding requirements, oblige the UBS AG Group to maintain high levels of overall liquidity, limit its ability to optimise interest income and expense, make certain lines of business less attractive and reduce its overall ability to generate profits.
-In particular, the UBS AG Group is subjected to increased liquidity coverage requirements under the direction of FINMA.
+In particular, UBS AG is subjected to increased liquidity coverage requirements under the direction of FINMA.
 The liquidity coverage ratio and net stable funding ratio requirements are intended to ensure that the UBS AG Group is not overly reliant on short-term funding and that it has sufficient long-term funding for illiquid assets.
 The relevant calculations make assumptions about the relative likelihood and amount of outflows of funding and available sources of additional funding in market-wide and firm-specific stress situations.
 In an actual stress situation, however, the UBS AG Group's funding outflows could exceed the assumed amounts."